 Check if your skimmer basket is free of any blockages.
 The skimmer basket permits the overflow of surface water into a suction pipe that goes to the filter – if this is blocked, it could shut down the pipe between the pump and the skimmer, leading to lower water pressure.

 Remove the basket and clear out all collected material (use a pair of gloves, it can get quite dirty).
 Once all blockage has been removed, spray it down with water.
 I recommend setting up a regular schedule to do this.
+You can use a pool skimmer sock to prevent future buildup.

 The impeller is a vital part of the pool pump.
 It’s what pushes and pulls the water out for cleaning.
 If something has blocked it, it could be why your pool’s suction is low.